-Two virtual public hearings were offered at the start of the planning process to gather opinions on previously funded programs, explain CDBG funding and suggest future projects.
+Two virtual public hearings were offered at the start of the planning process to gather opinions on previously funded programs, explain CDBG funding and provide residents an opportunity to suggest future projects and discuss community concerns.

 Stakeholder Discussions

 Each year, a memo is distributed to all department heads and members of the Board of Directors outlining funding availability and describing eligibility for CDBG funds.
 Recipients of this memo are encouraged to consider project requests received from the public that may be eligible for this funding stream and to develop applications that reflect identified needs.
 Information was also gathered during service provider meetings, including with the Manchester Community Services Council (MCSC) and the town's Continuum of Care (CoC) group during the planning process for this year's Action Plan.